San Diego County wildfire prompts evacuations at Camp Pendleton and nearby area - KRDO

 San Diego County wildfire prompts evacuations at Camp Pendleton and nearby area

-A wildfire in northern San Diego County has grown by nearly 1,300 acres — burning a total of 4,276 acres — and prompted mandatory evacuations, according to a Cal Fire update Thursday night.
+(CNN) -- A wildfire in northern San Diego County has grown by nearly 1,300 acres -- burning a total of 4,276 acres -- and prompted mandatory evacuations, according to a Cal Fire update Thursday night.

 Camp Pendleton issued a mandatory evacuation for DeLuz Housing, Wounded Warrior Battalion and Lake O'Neill Campground due to the fire near Naval Weapons Station Detachment Fallbrook in the northern part of the 125,000-acre base.
 Firefighters are expected to continue working on containing the fire through the night alongside Camp Pendleton Fire Department, according to Cal Fire San Diego.